Keto vs Mediterranean Diet: Which Wins?

 Health Risks

-Most health professional experts agree that the Mediterranean diet is a safe and effective eating style because it includes all food groups, making nutrition deficiencies less likely to occur.
+Most health experts agree that the Mediterranean diet is a safe and effective eating style because it includes all food groups, making nutrition deficiencies less likely to occur.

 The keto diet could be less safe because of the low intake of carbohydrates.
 This decreased intake could lead to vitamin and mineral deficiencies, potentially leading to a wide variety of diseases.